deepsm007/tools/rh-gitleaks/README.md

 For additional OS support reach out to infosec@redhat.com.

+## Uninstalling The Legacy Scripts

+If you have the legacy bash versions of these scripts installed, you can use [this script](../scripts/uninstall-legacy-tools) to locate and remove them.

+If you are unsure if you have the legacy versions of the script installed, you can run the uninstall script to find out.
+It should only find and remove the legacy scripts and will prompt you before doing so.

+**NOTE**: This also removes any legacy versions of rh-pre-commit too.
+If those are removed, you will need to install [the new version](../rh-pre-commit).

 ## Getting Started

 **NOTE:** If you are using this tool as a part of